Foreign relations of China: Central Asia

 After the dissolution of the Soviet Union, the newly independent Central Asian countries inherited the border disagreements with China, which had themselves been inherited from czarist Russia and the Qing dynasty.
 In the years after the independence of the Central Asian countries, China negotiated bilaterally to resolve its borders with them individually.
 Ultimately, China obtained territory significantly less than it had originally claimed.
 Resolution of these disputes on territorial terms generally favorable to the Central Asian countries created goodwill for China, avoided conflict, and also resulted in recognition that the czarist era borders were imposed unjustly on China.

 Access to energy and natural resources are important priorities for China in its Central Asian relations.
 China is one of the main energy partners of the Central Asian countries.
 Chinese oil companies have invested into Kazakh oil fields, China and Kazakhstan have constructed an oil pipeline from Kazakhstan to China and are planning to construct a natural gas pipeline.
 In Tajikistan and Kyrgyzstan, China has invested in hydroelectric projects.

 China also seeks to improve land connections with Eurasia through its relations with the Central Asian countries.
-General Secretary Xi Jinping has called China's efforts to build trade links that extend through Central Asia to the Middle East a New Silk Road.
+CCP General Secretary Xi Jinping has called China's efforts to build trade links that extend through Central Asia to the Middle East a New Silk Road.
 In addition to bolstering trade ties, Beijing has contributed aid and funding to the region's countries.

 The Shanghai Cooperation Organisation, of which China is a founding member, is also becoming increasingly important in Central Asian security and politics.
 Many observers believe that beyond fostering good-neighborly relations, China is also concerned with securing its borders as it emerges as a world power.
 The terrorist attacks of 11 September changed China's view of Central Asia, causing China to pay increasing attention to potential concerns of terrorism, separatism, and extremism arising from the region.
 One of China's main interests in Central Asia therefore is stability in Xinjiang, which shares a border with three Central Asian countries.
 The Central Asian countries cooperate with China in suppressing support for separatist groups like the East Turkestan Islamic Movement.
 Following the invasion of Afghanistan by the United States and the increased involvement of Russia in the region, China's foreign policy makers began to view the Central Asia as both an area for cooperation and competition between major powers.

 China plus Central Asia (also depicted as China + Central Asia; C+C5) is a meeting of the Foreign Ministers' of China and Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan.
 It was started in 2020.
 In 2023, Xi Jinping and leaders of the five Central Asian countries held the China-Central Asia Summit in Xi'an, and the summit resulted in 54 agreements, 19 new cooperation mechanisms and platforms, and nine multilateral documents.